OIPC Garlic Mustard Pull in Haliburton

 Click HERE to read more and get the registration form!.

-- The Ontario Phragmites Working Group (a committee of the OIPC) has a new website.
+- The Ontario Phragmites Working Group (a committee of the OIPC) has a linked website.
 Check it out here!

 - The OIPC members elected an additional Director at Large to the Board in January.
 John Urquhart has now started his two-year term in this role.

-- This year's AGM was held Sept.
-15/16 in partnership with the Society for Ecological Restoration Ontario.
-We had an inspiring and informative set of presentations and field trips.
+- Last year's AGM was held in September in partnership with the Society for Ecological Restoration Ontario.
+We are in the process of confirming the date and location of this year's event.
+Stay tuned!

-- The OIPC completed it's first children's activity book!!! check it out here.
+- The OIPC completed it's first children's activity book...and is now printing copies for use in Ontario Parks and elsewhere this year.
+See it here.

 - Check out the most recent additions to the BMP library: Wild Parsnip and Invasive Honeysuckles